Your Dallas FHA Loan Experts.

 Can I get Down Payment Assistance?

-At this time the only a gift can come from a relative.
-A new law was passed by Congress H.R.
-3221, privately funded downpayment assistance (DPA) is eliminated as of October 1, 2008.
-Yes: There is an initiative the FHA Seller-Financed Downpayment Reform and Risk-Based Pricing Authorization Act of 2008 (H.R.
-6694), a bi-partisan bill introduced by Congressmen Green, Miller and Shays and Congresswoman Waters in July, would overrule this move and reinstate DPA indefinitely.
-As of this moment it has not passed and the elimination of programs such as Nehemiah which would allow for a gift funds from the seller up to 6% towards your down payment and/or closing costs have taken place.
-These funds could have been used for first time and repeat home buyers.
+At this time, the only gift that can come from a relative.
+A new law, H.R.
+3221, eliminated privately funded downpayment assistance (DPA) as of October 1, 2008.
+Yes: There is an initiative, the FHA Seller-Financed Downpayment Reform and Risk-Based Pricing Authorization Act of 2008 (H.R.
+6694), a bi-partisan bill introduced by Congressmen Green, Miller, and Shays and Congresswoman Waters in July, that would overrule this move and reinstate DPA indefinitely.
+As of this moment, it has not passed, and the elimination of programs such as Nehemiah, which would allow for gift funds from the seller up to 6% towards your down payment and/or closing costs, has not taken place.
+These funds could have been used by first-time and repeat home buyers.
 HUD does provide funding to state and local governments for this purpose.
-To find out what programs you may qualify for, please contact your city, county or state government.
-You may wish to visit the following web site to find local housing programs in your state or local area.
+To find out what programs you may qualify for, please get in touch with your city, county, or state government.
+You may wish to visit the following website to find local housing programs in your state or local area.

 How can I improve my credit score?

 There are many ways to go about improving your credit score.
-First you want to obtain a copy of your credit report.
-Often there are old on incorrect items on a credit report.
-Secondly you will want to look at balances on different accounts.
+First, you want to obtain a copy of your credit report.
+Often, there are old or incorrect items on a credit report.
+Secondly, you will wish to review balances on different accounts.
 The credit bureaus like to see the amount owed on a debt at 60% of the max limit or less.
-Keep in mind by law debts have to fall off 7 years after they are placed on the credit report.
-You also want to limit the amount of times that your credit is pulled by creditors.
-Luckily, mortgage companies and automobile dealership inquiries are treated a little differently, so they do not impact your credit as much as some others like credit card inquiries.
+Keep in mind that by law, debts have to fall off 7 years after they are placed on the credit report.
+You also want to limit the number of times that creditors pull your credit.
+Luckily, mortgage companies and automobile dealership inquiries are treated a little differently, so they do not impact your credit as much as some others, like credit card inquiries.
 The other option to improve your credit is to remove the negative and incorrect items from your report.
 This is most successful when working with a credit repair company.
-These programs generally take between 45-90 days, and can have a significant impact on your credit score.
+These programs generally take between 45 and 90 days, and can have a significant impact on your credit score.

 How can FHA help me buy a home?

-• FHA Fixed Interest Rate Mortgages Cost Less – FHA loans have competitive interest rates because the Federal government insures the loan.
-A fixed interest rate FHA loan will have a low interest rate compared to a sub-prime loan and the FHA loan will have fixed payments of principal and interest compared to an adjustable rate or variable interest rate mortgage or a mortgage with optional or variable payments.
+- FHA Fixed Interest Rate Mortgages Cost Less – FHA loans have competitive interest rates because the Federal government insures the loan.
+A fixed interest rate FHA loan will have a low interest rate compared to a subprime loan, and the FHA loan will have fixed payments of principal and interest compared to an adjustable rate or variable interest rate mortgage or a mortgage with optional or variable costs.

 Are FHA rates higher than conventional rates?

 No, in fact, they are often lower than similar conventional loans.
-Because the Federal government insures your loan, lenders are able to offer very competitive rates.
-FHA also doesn’t increase your rate based on your down payment, so you get the same rate whether you put 3% down, or 20% down.
+Because the Federal government insures your loan, lenders can offer very competitive rates.
+FHA also doesn’t increase your rate based on your down payment, so you get the same rate whether you put 3% down or 20% down.
 This is not the case with conventional financing.

-Does FHA allow for seller paid closing costs?
+Does the FHA allow for seller-paid closing costs?

 FHA will allow the seller to pay up to 6% of the purchase price toward the buyer’s closing costs.
 This is called a seller’s concession.
 Most conventional loans only allow a 3% concession.

-Do I have to be a first time homebuyer to qualify for an FHA loan?
+Do I need to be a first-time homebuyer to qualify for an FHA loan?